vporton/wikipedia-upload/README.md

                         Swarm feed topic (update it if specified)
 ```

+In `extract` mode it uploads to Swarm.
+Note that it sets enough credit for the upload
+to be available for 10 months (if I set 1 month, it can't upload).

 In `extract` mode it does not upload to Swarm, but just creates a directory for testing.

 Some "difficult to understand" options: